caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

   --m-sample-metadata-file sample-metadata.tsv \
   --o-visualization peri-fmt-table.qzv
 ```
-Looks like there is still a subject that has a two samples at our peri timepoint.
+Looks like there is still a subject that has two samples at our peri timepoint.
 Let's filter that out!
 ```shell

 echo SampleID > samples-to-remove.tsv